Chemistry and Society Working Group

 The Chemistry Has ... group emerged from the Working Group group and works on various projects (see the bottom of this page).

 Chemical reactions control processes in living and inanimate nature.
-Chemistry is therefore a science of nature, in short: a natural science.
-In addition, the knowledge of chemistry, like that of physics or biology, is used industrially to manufacture and improve many of the products we use in our daily lives.
-At best, the public appreciates their advantages and knows their risks.
-In our view, the GDCh should do more to convey chemical knowledge in a way that is generally understandable and to address controversial topics.
+Chemistry is thus a science of nature—in short, a natural science.
+Furthermore, the knowledge of chemistry, like that of physics or biology, is applied industrially to manufacture and improve many of the products we use every day.
+Ideally, the public appreciates their benefits and is aware of their risks.
+In our view, the GDCh should do more to convey chemical knowledge in a generally understandable way and to address controversial topics.

-For this purpose, the working group "Chemistry is..." was founded, which aims to arouse interest in chemistry and explain chemistry issues in relation to everyday life.
-The contributions can range from newspaper columns to science slams.
+For this purpose, the "Chemistry is..." working group was founded to stimulate interest in chemistry and explain chemical issues in their relevance to everyday life.
+Contributions can range from newspaper columns to science slams.
 They are aimed at both young people and adults.
-They are not intended to gloss over or demonize chemistry and its achievements, but to present them using facts.
-In this way, the working group helps to ensure that new technologies in which chemistry plays a role can be discussed in a topical in public.
+They are intended neither to gloss over nor demonize chemistry and its achievements, but rather to present them based on facts.
+In this way, the working group contributes to ensuring that new technologies in which chemistry plays a role can be discussed topical in the public.

-The working group 's activities include developing the cartoons, creating the film Street Stars Chemistry and conducting four ChemSlams so far in 2021, 2019, 2017 and 2015.
-The last ChemSlam took place on August 30, 2021 as part of the GDCh Science Forum Chemistry.
+The working group 's activities include the development of the cartoons, the creation of the film Street Stars Chemistry and the organization of four ChemSlams so far in 2021, 2019, 2017 and 2015.
+The last ChemSlam took place on August 30, 2021, as part of the GDCh Science Forum Chemistry.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.